Usage βΊ Pre and Post Loader ScriptsΒΆ

 - The file

-By default, installing CSF will create your loader files pre.d and post.d in the folder /usr/local/csf/bin/.
+By default, installing CSF will create the loader files csfpre.sh and csfpost.sh, and place them in the folder /usr/local/csf/bin/.

-However, this location is not required—you can place these loader files in any of the following acceptable paths:
+However, this location is not strict; you can place these loader files in one of two allowed locations:

 - csfpre.sh